-Our board of directors intends to adopt the 2019 Employee Share Purchase Plan, or the ESPP, in connection with this offering.
-The ESPP will become effective immediately prior to and contingent upon the date of the underwriting agreement related to this offering.
+Our board of directors adopted and our shareholders approved the 2019 Employee Share Purchase Plan, or the ESPP, in April 2019.
+The ESPP became effective immediately prior to and contingent upon the date of the underwriting agreement related to this offering.
 The purpose of the ESPP is to secure the services of new employees, to retain the services of existing employees, and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code for U.S. employees.
 In addition, the ESPP authorizes grants of purchase rights that do not comply with Section 423 of the Code under a separate non-423 component.
 In particular, where such purchase rights are granted to employees who are employed or located outside the United States, our board of directors may adopt rules that are beyond the scope of Section 423 of the Code.

 Share Reserve.
-Following this offering, the ESPP authorizes the issuance of common shares of our share capital under purchase rights granted to our employees or to employees of any of our designated affiliates.
-The number of shares of our share capital reserved for issuance will automatically increase on January 1 of each calendar year, beginning on January 1, 2020 (assuming the ESPP becomes effective in 2019) through January 1, 2029, by the lesser of (1) % of the total number of shares of our share capital outstanding on the last day of the calendar month before the date of the automatic increase and (2) shares; provided that before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (1) and (2).
-As of the date hereof, no shares of our share capital nave been purchased under the ESPP.
+Following this offering, the ESPP authorizes the issuance of 278,764 common shares of our share capital under purchase rights granted to our employees or to employees of any of our designated affiliates.
+The number of shares of our share capital reserved for issuance will automatically increase on January 1 of each calendar year, beginning on January 1, 2020 through January 1, 2029, by the lesser of (1) 1% of the total number of shares of our share capital outstanding on the last day of the calendar month before the date of the automatic increase and (2) 487,837 shares; provided that before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (1) and (2).
+As of the date hereof, no shares of our share capital have been purchased under the ESPP.

 Administration.
 Our board of directors administers the ESPP and may delegate its authority to administer the ESPP to our compensation committee.
 The ESPP is implemented through a series of offerings under which eligible employees are granted purchase rights to purchase shares of our share capital on specified dates during such offerings.
-Under the ESPP, we may specify offerings with durations of not more than 27 months, and may specify shorter purchase periodase periodase derived will have one or more purchase dates on which shares of our share capital will be purchased for employees participating in the offering under the ESPP may be terminated under certain circumstances.
+Under the ESPP, we may specify offerings with durations of not more than 27 months, and may specify shorter purchase periods within each offering will have one or more purchase dates on which shares of our share capital will be purchased for employees participating in the offering.
+An offering under the ESPP may be terminated under certain circumstances.

 Payroll Deductions.
 Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, may participate in the ESPP and may contribute, normally through payroll deductions, up to 15% of their earnings (as defined in the ESPP) for the purchase of our share capital under the ESPP.
-Unless otherwise determined by our board of directors, common shares will be purchased for the accounts of employees participating in the ESPP at a price per share that is at least the lesser of

-(1) 85% of the fair market value of a share of our share capital on the first date of an offering or (2) 85% of the fair market value of a share of our share capital on the date of purchase.
+Unless otherwise determined by our board of directors, common shares will be purchased for the accounts of employees participating in the ESPP at a price per share that is at least the lesser of (1) 85% of the fair market value of a share of our share capital on the date of purchase.